Best TaylorMade Fairway Woods 2024

 3. Adjustability

 Most modern fairway woods come with a degree of adjustability, whether that’s loft, moveable weights or shaft fittings.
-Think about how important adjustability is to you, because you can change the characteristics of a club’s performance with a turn of a wrench.
+Think about how important adjustability is to you, because you can change the characteristics of a club’s performance with a quick turn of a wrench.
 Or, you can keep things simple and opt for a non-adjustable model with a stock shaft you hit well.

 4. Versatility